hbctraining/Intro-to-R-flipped/lessons/finding_help.md

 **Exercises**

-1. Run the following code and fix all of the errors.
+1. Run the following code chunks and fix all of the errors.
+(Note: The code chunks are independent from one another.)

 	```r
 	# Create vector of work days